Using Fixtures to Seed Uptrace Data

-• Track resources across multiple fixture operations
+• Track resources across multiple fixture runs

 • Update existing resources instead of creating duplicates

-Important: Keys are case-sensitive and must be unique within each resource type.
+Keys are case-sensitive and must be unique within each resource type.

-• User Tokens: API tokens for programmatic access
+• User tokens — API tokens for programmatic access

-• Projects: Individual monitoring projects within organizations
+• Projects — monitoring projects within an org

-Configuration Methods
+Configuration

 yaml